Letter of Permission

 • External advertising examples include local newspapers or sites like Make a Future, Education Canada or Apply to Education

-In cases where a teacher certified in B.C. or in another Canadian jurisdiction has applied for the position and was not hired, the employer must provide a comprehensive rationale for not hiring the certified teacher.
+In cases where a teacher certified in B.C. or in another Canadian jurisdiction has applied for the position and was not hired, you must provide a comprehensive rationale for not hiring the certified teacher.
 This rationale must include all of the following:

 • The full name of the applicant